francoperez03/job-sentinel/README.md

 ```
 This command will invoke the function with a predefined event and display the results in your terminal.

 That's it!
-With these two commands, you can build and test your Lambda function locally.
+With these commands, you can build and test your Lambda function locally.

 ## Testing